-- are willing to accept responsibility - are willing to ask questions and challenge the school when necessary headteachers and leadership teams welcome challenge if the effect is to improve the life chances of their pupils - are eager to be a part of a team with a common purpose and understand the importance of valuing different viewpoints and perspectives

-- care about children and young people - want children and young people to enjoy their years at school and achieve the best that they can - are keen to put something back into their community
+- are willing to accept responsibility - are willing to ask questions and challenge the school when necessary Headteachers and leadership teams welcome challenge if the effect is to improve the life chances of pupils - are eager to be a part of a team with a common purpose and understand the importance of valuing different viewpoints and perspectives - understand the value of life-long learning and show this by undertaking relevant training and development opportunities - care about children and young people - want children and young people to enjoy their years at school and achieve the best that they can - are keen to put something back into their community

-Different types of governors:
+Different types of Governors:

 - Parent Governors: elected by parents of pupils at the school.
 Staff Governors: elected by staff at the school.
-Community Governors: elected by other members of the governing body. - Associate Governors: appointed by members of the governing body.
-They have skills and working background knowledge in other areas than those of the other governing body members.
-Head Teacher: automatic membership.
+Community Governors: elected by other members of the Governing Body. - Associate Governors: appointed by members of the Governing Body.
+They have skills and working background knowledge in other areas than those of the other Governing Body members.
+Headteacher: automatic membership.

 Governors need to be able to attend Full Governing Body meetings, usually 5 a year and a strategy meeting.
-In addition, they will also be asked to sit on a committee of the governing body that also meets 3- 6 times a year, which specialises in a particular aspect of the school, such as the Resource committee, Staff Development committee, Pupils & Parents committee, Teaching & Learning governance or perhaps a committee or working party linked to a particular school strategy, local or national initiative.
+In addition, they will also be asked to sit on a committee of the Governing Body that also meets 3- 6 times a year, which specialises in a particular aspect of the school, such as, the Resource Committee, Staff Development Committee, Pupils & Parents Committee, Teaching & Learning, Governance or perhaps a committee or working party linked to a particular school strategy, local or national initiative.

 All governors have a criminal records' check before taking up their position.
 The term of office of elected governors is four years.
-Individual governors are appointed for Health and Safety, Safeguarding, Special Educational Needs and Careers.
+Individual governors are appointed for Health and Safety, Pupil Premium, Safeguarding, Special Educational Needs and Careers.